 Some luxurious features are overkill for the average person

 An incredible luxury car, the Audi A8 is the perfect companion for a successful CEO.
 There's no sporty styling decals, ultra-practical features, and no gimmicky tech.
-With this full-sized sedan, Audi has taken on the likes of the Mercedes Benz S Class and the BMW 7 Series.
+With this full-sized sedan, Audi has taken on the likes of the Mercedes S Class Saloon and the BMW 7 Series.

 While the BMW offers a more sporty drive, and the Mercedes S Class a more 'flashy' cabin, the new Audi A8 offers a perfect balance between refined comfort and fun.

 There's only a couple of trims, so it should be easy to make your mind up on what one you fancy.
 A more significant decision is whether you opt for the longer variant, the A8L.
 If you regularly carry tall passengers in the back, this might be worth it.

 In terms of engine options, there's one diesel and one petrol engine that feature mild-hybrid tech as standard, as well as a plug-in hybrid option available.
 Simply put, the A8 drives well.
 All engines have an eight-speed automatic transmission and crazy-fast 0-62mph times.

 The new A8 handles surprisingly well considering its length and weight, thanks to the quattro four-wheel-drive system.
 The dynamic air suspension is excellent, and you won't have a hard time falling asleep in the back.
 Combine this with the legroom and the cars long-wheelbase, and the backseat feels like you're travelling first class wherever you go.